 A VPN, or virtual private network, is used to route internet activity through a secure and encrypted connection.
+You can download a VPN app on your Mac and iPhone and start using it after easy setup.
 This secure encryption serves to prevent other online users from seeing what you’re doing while you’re surfing the internet or accessing apps.
 What’s more, a VPN also secures where you’re doing it from as well.

 Is A VPN Advisable For iPhone Users?

 Since a VPN can provide an extra sense of security and privacy, not only can it be used on your iPhone, but it’s highly recommended.
 Here’s why:

 Secure Internet Connection

 While VPNs are vital to use on laptops and home Wi-Fi networks, having the safety of a secure internet connection on your phone is even more relevant.
 Think about all the times you walk into a shop, café, or library, even a friend’s house, and the first thing you do is connect to the Wi-Fi.
 Sure, their free internet can be useful, and it’s right there at your disposal already.
 But did you ever think about the fact that it’s not secure?
 Even if you have to use a password to access their networks, security isn’t guaranteed in such set-ups.